 What are the signs of itching?

-There are no specific cutaneous signs associated with pruritus, apart from scratch marks (excoriations) and signs of the underlying condition.
+There are no specific cutaneous signs associated with pruritus, apart from scratch marks (excoriations) and underlying condition symptoms.

-Persistent scratching over a period of time can lead to:
+Persistent scratching over some time can lead to:

 Lichenification (thickened skin, simple lichen).